 SIX POINTS MASTER PLAN

-development of Six Points in conjunction with the University of Michigan’s School of Natural Resources and Environment and encompasses land conservation and protection; protection of historically significant cultural spaces and a site that is relevant to our community and the surrounding communities.
+The Six Points Village Project Master Plan has been developed with the assistance of the University of Michigan’s School of Natural Resources and Environment and encompasses land conservation and protection; protection of historically significant cultural spaces and a site that is relevant to our community and the surrounding communities.

 twelve petalled clan and phratry pattern.©rzs 2017- digital rendering: tammaro